In Chicago after grad school in Colorado/India/Bolivia->postdoc in Peru (+Indonesia/Mexico/Tanzania/Vietnamish)

 Recent on Spotify: Ween, Sleater-Kinney, Nas, The Floozies, Ensperanza Spaulding, Leftover Salmon, The Cat Empire

 Shows: same shit as everyone else but especially Rick & Morty.
 The Wire = all time best.
 Currently watching Crazyhead.

 Climate change, and how we can actually win some battles - but haven't by a long shot worked out the war!

 Poverty.
 Political and policy dimensions of racial and gendered issues of justice, power, inequality, and oppression.

 How tight existing is despite aforementioned weirdness, and even downright bad shit.

-You have a solid mix of giving a fuck and not giving a fuck
+You've dialed in the right mix of giving a fuck and not giving a fuck

 You are a silly leftist